 GeneCards Summary for SCN3A Gene

-SCN3A (Sodium Channel, Voltage Gated, Type III Alpha Subunit) is a Protein Coding gene.
+SCN3A (Sodium Voltage-Gated Channel Alpha Subunit 3) is a Protein Coding gene.
 Diseases associated with SCN3A include Developmental And Epileptic Encephalopathy 62 and Epilepsy, Familial Focal, With Variable Foci 4.
-Among its related pathways are L1CAM interactions and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include voltage-gated sodium channel activity.
-An important paralog of this gene is CACNA1D.
+Among its related pathways are Cardiac conduction and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated sodium channel activity.
+An important paralog of this gene is SCN2A.

 Mediates the voltage-dependent sodium ion permeability of excitable membranes.
-Assuming opened or closed conformations in response to the voltage difference across the membrane, the protein forms a sodium-selective channel through which Na(+) ions may pass in accordance with their electrochemical gradient (PubMed:24157691, PubMed:28235671, PubMed:29466837).
+Assuming opened or closed conformations in response to the voltage difference across the membrane, forms a sodium-selective channel through which Na(+) ions may pass in accordance with their electrochemical gradient (PubMed:24157691, PubMed:28235671, PubMed:29466837).
 May contribute to the regulation of serotonin/5-hydroxytryptamine release by enterochromaffin cells (By similarity).
 In pancreatic endocrine cells, required for both glucagon and glucose-induced insulin secretion (By similarity).